 The contractually agreed bonus is subject to financial and non-financial targets.
-Financial targets take into account at least the Group's profit and loss, its profitability, and development of sales.
+At a minimum, financial targets take into account the Group's profit and loss, its profitability, and development of sales.
 For example, the following items can be used as KPIs in connection with the target achievement:

+- earnings target,

+- revenue target,

-- earnings before taxes, - combined ratio: put simply, the combined ratio shows whether irrespective of the tax assessment the technical part of the property/casualty business generates a surplus, - development of the insurance premiums; - non-financial targets regularly take into account a factor relating to the awareness of corporate social responsibility.
+- non-financial targets regularly take into account a factor relating to diversity and/or the awareness of corporate social responsibility.

-At least one of the targets for a contractually agreed bonus must be independent, respectively must be a target that can be assessed independently from other targets.
+At least one of the targets for a contractually agreed bonus must be independent or must be a target that can be assessed independently from other targets.

-If a material change of the economic conditions, company law, or legal framework results in the provisions relating to bonuses being obviously unfair, they will be amended accordingly.
+If a material change in the economic conditions, company law, or legal framework results in the provisions relating to bonuses being obviously unfair, they will be amended accordingly.

-As targets are specified annually, the specific criteria for the achievement of a target for a specific financial year and their weighting will be explained in detail in the course of the preparation of the remuneration report within the meaning of section 78c Stock Corporation Act (AktG).
+As targets are specified annually, the specific criteria for the achievement of a target for a specific financial year and their weighting will be explained in detail in the course of the preparation of the remuneration report within the meaning of section 78c Stock Corporation Act.